 “I liked that the program focused on zoonoses and was part of Cummings School, which meant that there would be a lot of resources for me to explore,” she says.
-“The courses that were offered were very diverse, and the faculty work on broad array of research studies that range from bacteria to parasites, which were all interesting to me.”
+“The courses that were offered were very diverse, and the faculty also had a broad area of research studies that go from bacteria to parasites that were interesting to me.”

 The animal models course, as well as extensive lab research, provided Griselle with that hands-on experience she had been seeking, as well as the ability to apply everything she had learned throughout the yearlong program.

 Now, as a research associate at an academic health center, Griselle’s work involves RNA extraction, RNA silencing, cell culturing and animal models—techniques that she credits the MSIDGH program for helping her improve upon.
-“Participating in courses like microbiology, animal models, and good laboratory practices, I learned about immunology, parasitology, animal handling, lab management, scientific writing, and many laboratory techniques,” says Griselle.
+“The program has very diversified courses that go from the typical microbiology class, to the animal models course, and the good laboratory practices (GLP) course.
+Having been able to participate in courses like this, I learned about immunology, parasitology, animal handling, lab management, scientific writing, and many laboratory techniques,” says Griselle.
 “Currently, I’m in the research field, and being in the MSIDGH program gave me the experience necessary to excel in my position.”

 - Cummings School

 The MS in Animals and Public Policy (MAPP) is an intensive, 12-to-16-month graduate degree program that focuses on human-animal relationships and their implications for policy and community action.